UmeshSingla/user-tags/readme.txt

 == Changelog ==

 = 1.2.7 =
+* New
-* New   - Filter: `ut_tag_url_prefix` to filter the way, tags URLs are formed
+    * Filter: `ut_tag_url_prefix` to filter the way tags URLs are formed
-* New   - Added option to specify a slug for taxonomy
+    * Added option to specify a slug for taxonomy
-* New   - User Tag cloud shortcode
+    * User Tag cloud shortcode
-* New   - Set-up tag filter on the User Query
+    * Set up tag filter on the User Query
-* New   - Link User Count column of Taxonomy Tables to Filtered Users.php
+    * Link User Count column of Taxonomy Tables to Filtered Users.php
-* New   - Filter Users list according to tags
+    * Filter Users list according to tags
-* New   - Update Terms when a user is deleted
+    * Update Terms when a user is deleted
-* New   - Allow to override User Tag list Template from theme or child theme
+    * Allow to override User Tag list Template from theme or child theme
+* Fixed
-* Fixed - Tag delete link in admin screen, added alert before deletion
+    * Tag delete link in admin screen, added alert before deletion
+    * Broken style for tags in user profile

 = 1.2.6 =
 * New   - Filter: `ut_template_users` in Taxonomy template to filter the list of users before displaying